 Several lines of inspection that were discontinued due to closures of certain sectors (e.g. food services, personal services, recreational pools) have resumed as those sectors reopen.
 In addition, other sectors of inspection remain more important than ever (e.g. infection control inspections of long term care homes and retirement homes).
 No staff remain completely deployed to support Emergency Operations.
 However, almost all staff are supporting emergency operations in their home program by inspecting COVID-19 prevention measures as part of their normal inspection work, or taking on roles around non-COVID-19 infection prevention normally done by staff redeployed to Emergency Operations.
+For early October, 1 staff is being formally redeployed to emergency operations.
 Currently staff focus upon

-- Investigation of animal bites for rabies prevention - Investigation of health hazards - Foodborne illness complaints - Food premises complaints - Infection prevention and control lapse investigations - Inspection of reopened food premises - Inspection of housing and infection prevention amongst temporary foreign workers - Support and advice to private drinking water and small drinking water system operators - Inspection of reopened recreational water establishments - Inspection of reopened personal services settings - Surveillance and prevention of West Nile Virus, Lyme Disease, and other vector born diseases - Investigation of adverse water quality - Supporting businesses and other partners with infection prevention and control, especially as many businesses move to re-open - Supporting operators with other unique health risks from resuming after a period of extended closure, such as flushing and managing stale water in pipes
+- Investigation of animal bites for rabies prevention - Investigation of health hazards - Foodborne illness complaints - Food premises complaints - Infection prevention and control lapse investigations - Inspection of reopened food premises - Inspection of housing and infection prevention amongst temporary foreign workers - Support and advice to private drinking water and small drinking water system operators - Inspection of reopened recreational water establishments

+- Inspection of reopened personal services settings - Surveillance and prevention of West Nile Virus, Lyme Disease, and other vector born diseases - Investigation of adverse water quality - Supporting businesses and other partners with infection prevention and control, especially as many businesses move to re-open - Supporting operators with other unique health risks from resuming after a period of extended closure, such as flushing and managing stale water in pipes

-- Increase of infection control investigations of long term care facilities and retirement homes - Simulations of outbreaks with long term care facilities and retirement homes to increase their preparedness for outbreaks - Refocusing infection control investigations of day cares to focus on very frequent inspection of those that remain operational
+- Increase of infection control investigations of long term care facilities and retirement homes - Simulations of outbreaks with long term care facilities and retirement homes to increase their preparedness for outbreaks have now been discontinued. - Refocusing infection control investigations of day cares to focus on very frequent inspection of those that remain operational